 Foà and Almansi weren’t greeted by Kappler, but by his subordinate, Schutz.
 The SS officer weighed the gold, using scales able to hold only 5kg at a time.
 Schutz falsely claimed they had brought only 45kg.
 So when Foà and Almansi requested a document proving his receipt of the consignment, he stubbornly refused.

 The gold was transported to Berlin where it was stored inside the office of Kaltenbrunner, the chief of the Reich’s Central Security Office.
 When Berlin fell 2 years later, the gold was still there.
-Rome’s Jewish community felt an initial wave of relief at having got together their ransom.
-Yet within a day the Nazis entered the Great Synagogue of Tempio Maggiore and looted a number of important documents and a vast sum of money.
+Rome’s Jewish community felt an initial wave of relief at having managed to pay their ransom.
+Yet within a day the Nazis entered the Great Synagogue of Tempio Maggiore and looted a number of important documents along with a vast sum of money.